Gajanan Maharaj: Parallels with other prominent saints and spiritual masters

-According to his biography, Shree Gajanan Vijay, Gajanan Maharaj used to consider a few other spiritual personalities such as Narasingji, Vasudevanand Saraswati (Tembhe Swami Maharaj) and Sai Baba of Shirdi as brothers.
-Gajanan Maharaj appeared as the Hindu deity Vitthala in Pandharapur for his one devotee, Bapuna Kale.
+According to his biography, Shree Gajanan Vijay, Gajanan Maharaj used to consider a few other spiritual personalities such as Narasimha Saraswati, Vasudevanand Saraswati (Tembhe Swami Maharaj), and Sai Baba of Shirdi as brothers.
+Gajanan Maharaj appeared as Vitthala in Pandharapur for his devotee Bapuna Kale.
 He also appeared as Samarth Ramdas for another devotee.

 There are some similarities between Gajanan Maharaj and Swami Samarth of Akkalkot, another Hindu guru and mystic.
-They both were Paramahans and AjanBahu.
+They both were Paramahans and Ajanbahu.
 They represent different forms taken from the same source.

-He is regarded as an enlightened being.
-He received a significant following in Maharashtra; lacs of people visit the Shegaon temple annually.
-According to the Shree Gajanan Vijay, he was an exponent of three streams of Yoga, i.e. Karma, Bhakti, and Gyan Yoga.
+He is regarded as an enlightened being and received a significant following in Maharashtra; lacs of people visit the Shegaon temple annually.
+According to Shree Gajanan Vijay Granth, he was an exponent of three streams of Yoga, i.e. Karma, Bhakti, and Gyan Yoga.

 Appearances and Divine Powers

 First Appearance

 According to Shree Gajanan Vijay Granth (Stotra 1), a moneylender named Bankat Lal Agarwal first saw Gajanan Maharaj on 23 February 1878 in a superconscious state.
 He was found sitting on a street in Shegaon, eating leftover food thrown away by others, which devotees interpreted as a divine message: food is sacred and should never be wasted.